SPAIN | Madrid

 In Spain, we have a famous saying: "España es diferente."
 We believe this applies not only to our country, but also to the services we offer.
 We always go the extra mile to ensure that all your requests are met in a fast and efficient manner, and we aim to offer you a real flavour of our country and our culture whenever you visit.

-We want you to feel at home at Universal Aviation in Madrid, and we want you to return to us again and again, knowing that you will receive the same first-class Spanish service and hospitality every time.
+We will continue to serve you at our new facility in the General Aviation Terminal (Terminal Ejecutiva) at Madrid-Barajas International Airport as we have supported you for the last 35 years.
+We want you to feel at home at Universal Aviation Spain – Madrid and return to visit us again and again, knowing that you will receive the same first-class Spanish service and hospitality every time.

 On behalf of all the team, we look forward to welcoming you on your next visit.